This leaflet aims to help you and your family understand more about your cancer treatment.

 Pregnancy

-It is very important that patients of child bearing potential are not pregnant at the start of a course of radiotherapy and that they do not become pregnant during a course of radiotherapy because it can have an effect on the unborn child.
+It is very important that people who can become pregnant, are not pregnant at the start of a course of radiotherapy.
+Also, do not become pregnant during a course of radiotherapy because it can have an effect on the unborn child.
 Use barrier contraception (i.e. condoms).
 In addition to this, use contraception during treatment and for six months afterwards.

 For more information see the ‘Contraception and pregnancy during cancer treatment’ leaflet.
 Please do not hesitate to ask your doctor or nurse if you have any questions or concerns about these issues.